November 22, 2024

 Being an actor is expensive.
 Acting classes, headshots, a professional website, casting websites, industry publications, and living expenses add up.
 Almost every actor had a “money job” before they booked enough work to support themselves only from acting work.

-Many actors will always have a business on the side to support their acting career.
+Many actors will always have a side gig or business to support their acting career.
 The only money they should pay their reps is the commission for acting work after they receive their payment.
-No exceptions.
+There must be no exceptions for that.

 [Read also: #CastMe: The Boring Factor]

-Reps feel no guilt or obligation towards actors they see at a talent showcase.
+Agents feel no guilt or obligation towards actors they see at a talent showcase.
 For them, it is like watching any play: at the end, they get to get up and leave, even forget all about it.
-Of course, you might get lucky – maybe your performance does get attention and you do get a meeting offer.
+Of course, you might get lucky – maybe your performance is so unexpectedly amazing for an agent that they decide to offer you representation on the spot.

 But the odds are against the actors.
 There is no “minimum” reps need to meet, and no obligation to offer actors any feedback or time.
-For the most part, you will go home without a rep, disappointed, and short on a few hundred dollars.
+For the most part, you will go home without a rep, disappointed, and short on a few hundred – or even thousands of – dollars.

 [Read also: 5 Lessons From Casting Directors Workshops]